Semiperimeter: For quadrilaterals

 One of the triangle area formulas involving the semiperimeter also applies to tangential quadrilaterals, which have an incircle and in which (according to Pitot's theorem) pairs of opposite sides have lengths summing to the semiperimeter—namely, the area is the product of the inradius and the semiperimeter:

 The simplest form of Brahmagupta's formula for the area of a cyclic quadrilateral has a form similar to that of Heron's formula for the triangle area:

 Bretschneider's formula generalizes this to all convex quadrilaterals:

 in which α and γ are two opposite angles.

 The four sides of a bicentric quadrilateral are the four solutions of a quartic equation parametrized by the semiperimeter, the inradius, and the circumradius.

 Regular polygons

 The area of a convex regular polygon is the product of its semiperimeter and its apothem.

+Circles

+The semiperimeter of a circle, also called the semicircumference, is directly proportional to its radius r:

+The constant of proportionality is the number pi, π.